jruels/fun-istio/labs/07-istio1/index.md

 Now that it&#39;s deployed, let&#39;s see the BookInfo application in action.

-If running on Public cloud run the following to determine ingress IP and port:
+If running on Google Container Engine run the following to determine ingress IP and port:

 ```
 kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'